 Moving abroad can be a stressful experience.
 If the relocation process is especially hectic or disorganized, or if your global employees simply aren’t prepared for what they find in their new location, you might lose your workers.
 You’ll also want to have a return process in place for those employees who are not making a permanent move or those employees who do not end up working well abroad.
-To prevent returns, you’ll need to work with your New Horizons global mobility consulting team to identify key talent acclimation and retention tools.

 A lot of acclimation comes down to thorough cultural education.
 Among other things, you’ll want your global employees to:

 When you deploy your employees to a new location, you won’t be giving them all the same assignments.
 It’s critical that you adjust your global mobility policies to match the various assignments and assignment types.

 For example, you may have 20 different types of assignees, and 2 types of policies that cover their different assignments.
 You could have 2,000 assignees, and 5 types of policies that cover their different assignments.
 Whatever the split you choose, be sure that the policy fits the assignment in all cases.